secretstartups/handbook/team/structure/working-groups/next-prioritization/index.html.md

 * All groups have dashboards that they use to analyze merged MR ratio of features, maintenance, bugs and undefined.
 * All groups are reviewing the dashboards and discussing it periodically (monthly?).
 They compare against the 60% feature, 30% maintenance, 10% bugs, and <=5% undefined.
 If not there, discuss why and what makes sense for the team.
 It is *not* an exit criteria that every team achieves those ratios.
-* All sections review the dashboards at the section level (quarterly?).
+* All sections review the dashboards at the section level (quarterly).
-* VP Eng, VP Prod, VP UX, VP Quality, and CTO review the dashboards at the company level (quarterly?).
+* VP Eng, VP Prod, VP UX, VP Quality, and CTO review the dashboards at the company level (quarterly).
-* Starting with the 15.1 release at the earliest, 15.2 at the latest:
+* Starting in July:
   * Product continues to prioritize feature issues.
   * Development transitions to being the DRI to prioritize maintenance issues.
   * Quality transitions to being the DRI for bugs.
-  * Product, in consultation with UX, Development, and Quality is the DRI for milestone planning.
+  * Product (in consultation with UX, Development, and Quality) continues to be the DRI for scheduling issues for a milestone.
 * Automation exists to streamline the process.
 * Handbook is updated to reflect the new process.
 * Execute on mulit-modal communication plan.